-The scores are issued on July 5 of the same year.
-For example, if you took your test May 2019, you received your scores July 5, 2019.
+IB test scores are issued on July 5 of the same year.
+For example, those who took an IB test in May 2019 should have received their scores on July 5, 2019.

-IB scores for tests taken in November are released on January 3, in the year following the exam.
-For example, students who took exams in November 2018 received their results on January 3, 2019 (so only about two months after their tests).
+IB scores for tests taken in November are released on January 3 the year following the exam.
+For example, students who took IB exams in November 2018 received their results on January 3, 2019 (so only about two months after their tests).

 Mark your calendar!

 Ask your IB course coordinator for your candidate PIN.
 Using that number, you can access your own results via the IB's candidate results website.
 You'll be able to do so one day after results are issued: on July 6 for the May session, and on January 4 for the November session.